Tokyo Game Show: Game school

 The Game School area showcases information on Japanese universities and colleges offering information about digital art, animation, computer programming, and other programs of study related to the video game industry.
 These booths also display student work.
 It houses colleges such as Numazu Professional College of Information Technology and Tokyo Designer Gakuin College.

 Sales

 This is the main area in the games convention where most of the sales and business transactions between companies and consumers are carried out.
 Companies housed there include Nikkei Business Publications.

 Cosplay

 The Tokyo Game Show attracts many cosplayers.
 Cure, Japan's largest cosplay community website, hosts Cosplay Collection Night, a parade in stage show with more than 100 cosplayers on Saturday's night.
 The show starts from 6:30pm until 8 pm and it is hosted by Yunmao Ayakawa and Tatsumi Inui from the production team company CURE World Cosplay, with background music by DJ & MC: WAN.
-The participants are members of Worldcosplay website with a few international cosplayers that win a contest in several countries like Spain, Philippines, South Korea, Singapore, Indonesia, Turkey, USA, China and more.
+The participants are members of Worldcosplay website with a few international cosplayers who won contests in countries like Spain, Philippines, South Korea, Singapore, Indonesia, Turkey, the US, and China and others.